ucsf-web-services/ucsf_utility_scripts/README.md

 #ucsf_utility_scripts

+The Utitlity Scripts are primaryly useful if you are on Acquia Cloud hosting.
+Posting on Github so that other Acquia client can use and collaborate on the scripts.
+These are provided as is with no support.
+That being said, we are happy to collaborate with other groups, particularly other Higher Ed and Non-profits.

 ##Iterator Script:
 Iterator Script runs through drupal sites and runs drush based on file added to "deploy folder".
 Can also be run via command line.